London Road Industrial Estate Regeneration Project

 Our previous attempt to bring forward regeneration with a development partner failed due to legal action brought against and fought unsuccessfully by the council between 2015 and 2018.
 You can find out more about this in FAQ's about the project up to 2018 [96kb] and .

 Subsequently, Executive on 17 December 2020 agreed development objectives for the site and appointed specialist consultants to bring it forward.
-During 2021 and early 2022, despite the Covid pandemic, the consultants delivered a high-level Environmental Report to explore concerns raised during the public consultation and carried out soft market testing with potential development partners.
+During 2021 and early 2022, despite the Covid pandemic, the consultants delivered a high-level Environmental Appraisal Report (see below) to explore concerns raised during the public consultation and carried out soft market testing with potential development partners.

 In the meantime, in December 2021, we opened the playing field (formerly the Faraday Road football ground) to the public as temporary public sports and recreation space pending its redevelopment.
+The status of the playing field will be decided as part of the consideration of a planning application for the site, which we expect to be submitted by mid 2024.

 Development Brief - superseded

 The London Road Industrial Estate has been the subject of many public questions submitted to our Executive.
-These are published as Questions and Answers alongside the minutes for each meeting, which are available through our Executive meetings browser.
+These are published in full as Questions and Answers alongside the minutes for each meeting, which are available through our Executive meetings browser.

 Who to contact